-Updating the i.LON SmartServer Programming Tool
+Upgrading the i.LON SmartServer 2.0 Programming Tool

-You can update your i.LON SmartServer Programming Tool by installing newer versions of the i.LON SmartServer Programming Tools as they become available.
-To update your i.LON SmartServer Programming Tool, you do the following:
+You can upgrade your i.LON SmartServer 1.0 Programming Tools to the i.LON SmartServer 2.0 Programming Tools, and you can upgrade your i.LON SmartServer 2.0 Programming Tools to newer versions as they become available.
+To upgrade your i.LON SmartServer 2.0 Programming Tools, you do the following:

-1. Browse to the LonWorks\iLON\Development\eclipse\workspace.fpm folder on your computer.
+- Browse to the LonWorks\iLON\Development\eclipse\workspace.fpm folder on your computer.
 This folder contains your FPM projects and code.
-This folder is required if you later re-install the i.LON SmartServer Programming Tool and need to import and modify your existing FPM projects or port code over to new FPM projects.
-See the next section, Importing Existing FPM Projects, for more information on how to import existing FPM projects to an updated version of the i.LON SmartServer Programming Tool.

-- 2. Copy all your FPM projects and save them to the local drive of your computer, a USB drive, a floppy disk, another removable media, or a shared network drive with read/write permissions. - 3.
-Uninstall the current version of the i.LON SmartServer Programming Tools. - 4.
-Install the newer version of the i.LON SmartServer Programming Tools following the steps described in Installing i.LON SmartServer Programming Tools earlier in this chapter.
+This folder is required if you later re-install the i.LON SmartServer 2.0 Programming Tool and need to import and modify your existing FPM projects or port code over to new FPM projects.
+See the next section, Importing FPM Projects, for more information on how to import existing FPM projects to an updated version of the i.LON SmartServer 2.0 Programming Tool. - 2.
+Copy all your FPM projects and save them to the local drive of your computer, a USB drive, a floppy disk, another removable media, or a shared network drive with read/write permissions. - 3.
+Uninstall the current version of the i.LON SmartServer 2.0 Programming Tools on your computer. - 4.
+Install the newest version of the i.LON SmartServer 2.0 Programming Tools following the steps described in the previous section. - 5.
+Import your existing FPM projects as described in the next section. - 6.
+If you want to upgrade existing FPMs built with the i.LON SmartServer 1.0 Programming Tool (Release 4, Release 4.01, or Release 4.02 FPMs), convert them as described in Converting FPM Projects to the Release 4.03 Configuration later in this section.

-Importing Existing FPM Projects
+Importing FPM Projects

-After you update your i.LON SmartServer Programming Tool, you can import your existing FPM projects into the updated version of the i.LON SmartServer Programming Tool.
+After you upgrade the i.LON SmartServer 2.0 Programming Tools software, you can import your existing FPM projects into the upgraded i.LON SmartServer 2.0 Programming Tool.
 To do this, follow these steps:

-- 1. Start the i.LON SmartServer Programming Tool.
-To do this, click Start, point to Programs, point to Echelon i.LON SmartServer Programming Tools, and then click i.LON SmartServer Programming Tools.
-The i.LON SmartServer Programming Tool opens. - 2.
+- 1. Start the i.LON SmartServer 2.0 Programming Tool.
+To do this, click Start, point to Programs, point to Echelon i.LON SmartServer 2.0 Programming Tools, and then click i.LON SmartServer 2.0 Programming Tools.
+The i.LON SmartServer 2.0 Programming Tool opens. - 2.
 Click File and then click Import.
 The Import dialog opens with the Select window.